go-task/task/README.md

 [![Build Status](https://travis-ci.org/go-task/task.svg?branch=master)](https://travis-ci.org/go-task/task)

-# Task - A task runner / simpler Make alternative written in Go

-Task is a simple tool that allows you to easily run development and build tasks.
-Task is written in Go, but can be used to develop any language.
+# Task

-It aims to be simpler and easier to use then [GNU Make][make].
+Task is a task runner / build tool that aims to be simpler and easier to use than, for example, [GNU Make][make].

 ---